Force (comics): Clayton Wilson

-Force II
+Second Force

-During the "Stark-Roxxon War" arc, Iron Man encountered a new version of Force in Caspen, Colorado.
-This version ambushed Iron Man outside an A.I.M. facility and denies that he is the Force that Iron Man knows.
-Their fight is broken up when Monica Rappaccini' scheduler comes out and invites Iron Man to a luncheon.
-After Iron Man recuperated from Doctor Druid's attack on Monica's behalf, he works to dodge Force so that he can make the merger meeting where the deciding vote will occur.
-Iron Man then prepares to defend himself with a sword that he made from the remains of Roxxon's busted pipeline.
-Iron Man was able to fight off Force and get away.
+During the "Stark-Roxxon War" arc, Iron Man encounters a new version of Force in Caspen, Colorado.
+Force ambushes Iron Man outside an A.I.M. facility and denies that he is the Force who Iron Man knows.
+Their fight is broken up when Monica Rappaccini's scheduler comes out and invites Iron Man to a luncheon.

 Powers and abilities

 Clayton Wilson is a graduate student in physics.

 Equipment

 Clayton Wilson designed and used a powered battle-suit incorporating the force field projector designed by Dr. Damon Walters.
 The suit also provides enhanced strength, flight and can generate an electric current that can be channelled through the force field when activated.